NixOS/rfcs/rfcs/0145-doc-strings.md

 - [F201] - Doc-strings starting with `##` relate to the expression in the following line / or, more precisely, to the next node in the AST.
 (Details follow, as this might be non-trivial)
 - [F202] - Doc-strings that are at the top of a file and that start with `#|` describe the expression exported from the whole file.
 (Previous node in AST)

-In comparison; rustdoc uses `//!`.
-But using `#!` is considered a bead idea, as it can be confused with identical bash shebangs `#!`.
+In comparison, rustdoc uses `//!`.
+But using `#!` is considered a bad idea, as it can be confused with identical bash shebangs `#!`.

-> This is not final yet.
-If you have any ideas let us know in the comments.
+> This is still being determined.
+If you have any ideas, let us know in the comments.

 Example of a comment referring to the whole file: